Introduction

 Starting an AI agency is the easy part.
 Getting clients is where most agency owners stall.
 You know automation works.
 You know businesses need it.
 But converting that knowledge into a steady stream of paying customers requires a repeatable system, not just hustle and hope.

 The good news is that acquiring AI agency clients is a process you can engineer.
 After working with hundreds of AI agency founders, the same path comes up again and again: source the right leads, reach them across more than one channel, let them try a working demo before the call, and deliver fast once they say yes.
-Every step of that can be run for you by Ciela AI, a platform built specifically for AI agencies that pairs the pipeline with the product.
+This guide walks through the system step by step, including where a tool like Ciela AI fits and where it does not.

 Step 1: Source the Right Leads